-The maintenance allowance is normally for 9 months (one academic year) or 4-6 months (one semester).
-Grantees will receive their allowances from Fulbright Finland in equal monthly installments, paid directly into their Finnish bank accounts on the first day of the month.
-The first monthly payment will be made during the first week of September/January, or as soon as the grantee has delivered his/her Finnish bank details to Fulbright Finland.
-Please note that maintenance allowances can only be paid in Euros to a bank account in Finland.
+The maintenance allowance paid by the Foundation is normally for 9 months (one academic year) or 4-6 months (one semester).
+Grantees will receive their allowances from the Foundation in equal monthly installments, paid directly into their bank accounts on the first day of the month.
+The first monthly payment will be made during the first week of September/January if the grantee has delivered their bank details to the Foundation by that time.

-Fulbright Finland will deposit the travel allowance to each grantee after the grantee has completed all the required pre-departure paperwork.
-The travel allowance is deposited in the grantee’s U.S. bank account.
+The Fulbright Finland Foundation will deposit the travel and residence permit allowance to each grantee after the grantee has completed all the required pre-departure paperwork.

 Additional Income during the Fulbright Grant Period

-The grantee is required to notify the Fulbright Finland Foundation, if she/he is offered an honorarium, lecture fee or other salary during the grant period.
+The grantee is required to notify the Fulbright Finland Foundation, if they are offered an honorarium, lecture fee or other salaries during the grant period.
 Student grantees may not undertake remunerative employment during the grant period without prior written approval by the Commission.
-Grantees are reminded that Finnish legislation on taxes and work permits regulate accepting payments while in Finland.
+Grantees are reminded that Finnish legislation on taxes and work permits regulates accepting payments while in Finland.

-The grantee will not be entitled to any maintenance allowance until he/she takes up the assignment in Finland.
+The grantee will not be entitled to any maintenance allowance until they take up the assignment in Finland.
 The initial maintenance payment will be made shortly after the grantee’s arrival in Finland to take up the project.

-If for any reason the grantee, during the term of this grant, ceases to carry out his/her project or activity, the maintenance allowance and other grant benefits may be suspended until the grantee resumes his/her project or activity.
+If for any reason the grantee, during the term of this grant, ceases to carry out their project or activity, the maintenance allowance and other grant benefits may be suspended until the grantee resumes their project or activity.